 Use more local ingredients

-Colorado culinary school attendees have a lot of options for local fare.
+Colorado culinary school students have a lot of options for local fare.
 From fresh produce like onions and mushrooms to delicious proteins like antelope, moose and whitetail deer, you have an amazing source of ingredients in the local area.
 Not only are locally-sourced ingredients readily available, you can even go out and hunt for the meat and grow the produce yourself.
 Knowing where your ingredients come from allows for a better quality meal.
 Plus, as a chef you are in a critical place to support local businesses like farms and butcher shops.
 Using local ingredients also means that your meals will be fresher and have better flavor than frozen items.

 Savor the flavor